Cryptographic fundamentals

 Using Rivest-Shamir-Adleman

-A modulus of 2048 bits for correctly implemented RSA provides 112 bits of effective security strength.
-Taking into account projected technological advances, it is assessed that 112 bits of effective security strength will remain secure until 2030.
+A modulus of 2048 bits for correctly implemented RSA provides 112 bits of effective security strength, with larger modulus sizes providing more bits of effective security strength.
+However, taking into account projected technological advances in quantum computing, RSA will not be approved for use beyond 2030.

-When using RSA for digital signatures, and passing encryption session keys or similar keys, a modulus of at least 2048 bits is used, preferably 3072 bits.
+When using RSA for digital signatures, and transporting encryption session keys (and similar keys), a modulus of at least 2048 bits is used, preferably 3072 bits.

-When using RSA for digital signatures, and passing encryption session keys or similar keys, a modulus of at least 3072 bits is used, preferably 3072 bits.
+When using RSA for digital signatures, and transporting encryption session keys (and similar keys), a modulus of at least 3072 bits is used, preferably 3072 bits.

-When using RSA for digital signatures, and for passing encryption session keys or similar keys, a different key pair is used for digital signatures and passing encrypted session keys.
+When using RSA for digital signatures, and for transporting encryption session keys (and similar keys), a different key pair is used for digital signatures and transporting encryption session keys.

 When using AES for encryption, AES-128, AES-192 or AES-256 is used, preferably AES-256.